utsav0/daily-dev-tips/src/pages/posts/css-shorthand-properties.md

 }
 ```

-We can make into a shorthand like:
+We can make it into a shorthand like:

 ```css
 .font {